 For many people, that can be hard to accept — especially when they can never get the system to keep them comfortable and their bills are sky high.
 And when that message is coming from us (hey, we’re an HVAC company!) it often comes as a big surprise.

-The truth is that a lot of HVAC problems aren't the fault of your current furnace or AC.
-They happen because of other things that need to be right in order for your HVAC system to keep you comfortable: ductwork type and installation quality, system cleanliness, refrigerant levels, and attributes of the home.
+The truth is that a lot of HVAC problems aren’t the fault of your current furnace or AC.
+They happen because of other things that need to be right for your HVAC system to keep you comfortable: ductwork type and installation quality, system cleanliness, refrigerant levels, and attributes of the home.

 Cool, but what does that have to do with lowering my HVAC costs by 35%?

 Great question!
 The title of this article refers to a specific client of ours who was having HVAC performance problems.
 Her system wasn’t keeping her comfortable; the heating and cooling were uneven throughout her house, and her bills were higher than she thought they should be.